 We’ve been buying and selling fish since 1939; not only have we learned a lot during that time but we’ve seen the industry undergo massive change.
-We have always been committed to sourcing seafood responsibly and it’s at the very core of our continued success.
+We have always been committed to responsibly sourcing our seafood and it’s at the very core of our continued success.

-No matter where our seafood comes from, you can be sure it has been carefully researched.
-Our Purchasing Department is staﬀed by some of the most experienced and knowledgeable seafood experts in the industry.
-We rely on their intimate knowledge of the products they source and the long-term partnerships they cultivate to keep our coolers and freezers full of the highest quality seafood on the market.
+Our Procurement Department is staffed by some of the most experienced and knowledgeable seafood experts in the industry.
+Their intimate knowledge of the products they source and the long-term partnerships they cultivate to keep our coolers and freezers full of the highest quality seafood on the market.

-Although mislabeled seafood gets a lot of coverage in the press, it’s not something you have to worry about when you buy from a reputable purveyor like Santa Monica Seafood.
 All of our seafood is sourced from a well-known network of suppliers, fishermen and farmers.
 We work within the most trusted supply chain in the business, and back it up with site visits, inspections, and a zero-tolerance policy for seafood fraud.
 We’re happy to provide you with the scientific names of any species we carry, along with country of origin and information on harvest/capture method.
 If you have questions about usage of common or colloquial names (such as calling Rockfish “Pacific Snapper”), don’t hesitate to ask.
-And, for our full Santa Monica Seafood Sustainability Statement, please click the button below.
+And, for our full Santa Monica Seafood Responsible Sourcing Statement, please click the button below.

 If you have questions about specific seafood products, please let us know.
-We also encourage you to learn about the Monterey Bay Aquarium’s Seafood Watch Program if you’re looking for a sustainability ranking system.
+We are proud to partner the Monterey Bay Aquarium’s Seafood Watch Program and stand fully behind all our offerings.

 Seafood and Health